 Employment data from the Bureau of Economic Analysis, including farm, nonfarm, military, civilian and self-employment.
 Annual state data are available eight months after the end of the year.
 Metropolitan and county data are available 16 months after the end of the year.
-These data are the most comprehensive government source of employment by industry for state, county and metropolitan statistical areas (MSA).
-The REIS has extensive geographic coverage in all states, MSAs and counties.
-The data are available back to 1969.
+These data are the most comprehensive government source of employment by industry for state, county and metropolitan statistical areas (MSAs).

 Regional Workforce Investment Board (RWIB)